Jaws 2: Plot

-Brody and his wife Ellen witness Tom's evacuation by ambulance and hear that the other divers suspect something scared him.
-Deputy Jeff Hendricks, who has taken over as Brody's replacement, tells them that Mike went sailing with his friends, so Brody and Ellen commandeer the police boat, aided by a reluctant Hendricks, to rescue them.
-They come across Tina's boat and find her hiding in the bow; she confirms the shark's presence.
-Brody hails a passing boat to take Hendricks, Ellen, and Tina to shore, where the truth is revealed, while he goes searching for the kids.
+Brody and his wife Ellen witness Tom's evacuation by ambulance and hear that the other divers suspect that something scared him.
+Hendricks, who has taken over as Brody's replacement, tells them that Mike went sailing with his friends, so Brody and Ellen commandeer the police boat, aided by Hendricks, to rescue them.
+They come across Tina's boat, where she tearfully confirms the shark's presence.
+Brody hails a passing boat to take Hendricks, Ellen, and Tina back to shore while he continues searching for the other kids.
+Back on the mainland, Ellen berates Peterson for having Brody fired and for ignoring the shark threat.

-Meanwhile, the shark attacks the group, striking one of their boats and causing most of them to capsize or crash into each other.
+Meanwhile, the shark attacks the group's boats, causing most of them to capsize or crash.
 Mike is knocked unconscious and falls in the water.
-The only pair whose boat is still seaworthy retrieve Mike and leave the others to take him ashore and get help; Sean and the others remain adrift upon the wreckage of tangled boats.
-A Coast Guard marine helicopter that Brody contacted arrives to tow them to shore, but the shark latches onto the chopper's pontoons, capsizing it and drowning the pilot.
-The shark knocks Sean into the water, and Marge sacrifices herself to save him.
+The only pair whose boat is still seaworthy retrieve Mike and leave the others to take him ashore; Sean and the others remain adrift upon the wreckage.
+A Harbor Patrol helicopter that Brody contacted earlier arrives to tow them to Cable Junction, a small rocky island nearby which houses an electrical relay station that supplies power to Amity.
+However, the shark surfaces and latches onto the chopper's pontoons, capsizing it and drowning the pilot.
+The shark knocks Sean into the water, and Marge is eaten while saving him.

 Brody finds Mike, who informs him of the situation before Brody sends him to safety.
-Brody finds the others at Cable Junction, a small island housing an electrical relay station that supplies power to Amity.
-The cheering and jumping that greet him attract the shark, which attacks again, causing Brody to maroon the police boat.
-He tries pulling them in with a winch but instead hooks an underwater power cable.
-The shark hits the boat wreckage, sending most of the teenagers into the water, and they swim to the edge of Cable Junction; Jackie Peters, Mike's love interest, and Sean remain on the boats.
-Using an inflatable raft, Brody taps the power cable with an oar to lure the shark toward him.
-The shark bites the cable and is electrocuted.
-Brody retrieves Sean and Jackie and they join the others on Cable Junction to await rescue.
+Brody finds the others at Cable Junction.
+The cheering and jumping that greet him attracts the shark, which attacks, causing Brody to crash the police boat on the rocks.
+Using an inflatable raft, he taps an underwater power cable with an oar to lure the shark toward him.
+The shark bites the cable and is electrocuted to death.
+Brody and the other survivors gather on Cable Junction to await rescue.